interstitialRedirectModalTitle

 a tall white lighthouse tower in distance with flat beach sand in foreground.

-Cape May The 19th century Cape May Lighthouse looms in the distance beyond South Cape May Meadows Preserve. © Hannah Yoon
+Cape May The 19th-century Cape May Lighthouse stands in the distance beyond South Cape May Meadows Preserve. © Hannah Yoon

 TS: Cape May Meadows is an example not just of habitat protection, but also of a controlled retreat from the coastline.
 The preserve occupies what was the town of South Cape May, which was abandoned in the 1950s after several catastrophic storms.
 Does it hold lessons for our present era of climate change?